 Results show that some plastic bag alternatives have high environmental impacts, and would require many reuses to make them worthwhile as a substitute.
 For example, an organic cotton bag would have to be reused 149 times to equal a LDPE's greenhouse gas emissions, and 20,000 when impacts such as eutrophication, water and ecosystem impacts are included.
-This with a diameter typically less than 5 millimetres, or in same scales less than 4.75 millimetres.
-Even smaller particles, measuring less than 0.0001 millimetres (<0.1 mm - micrometre) in diameter are often referred to as nanoplastics.
+This presents a complex decision: plastic tends to have lower environmental impact for most metrics with the exception of its non-degradability and marine pollution.
+Our choice is therefore defined by the metrics we hold in highest regard - most of which involves the balancing of trade-offs.